bird-house/birdhouse-deploy/birdhouse/README.rst

 .. code-block::

    # start everything, this is the only command needed to bring up the entire
-   # PAVICS platform
+   # Birdhouse platform
    vagrant up

    # get bridged IP address
    vagrant ssh -c "ip addr show enp0s8|grep 'inet '"

    # get inside the VM
-   # useful to manage the PAVICS platform as if Vagrant is not there
+   # useful to manage the Birdhouse platform as if Vagrant is not there
-   # and use pavics-compose.sh as before
+   # and use birdhouse-compose.sh as before
-   # ex: cd /vagrant/birdhouse; ./pavics-compose.sh ps
+   # ex: cd /vagrant/birdhouse; ./birdhouse-compose.sh ps
    vagrant ssh

    # power-off VM